 Drag a Show message action from the Toolbox to the line between the green start even and red end event, which will insert a show message action activity:

 Double-click the message activity to open the Show Message properties editor.

 Enter Hello World for the Template value and click OK:

-Run the application locally and click View to see the application in your default browser:
+Click Run Locally and then View to see the application in your default browser.